iWaNadai/JXT-Pharma-Notes/content/index.md

 ---
 *Luke Lives On!*
 # Who am I?
 I am a BS Pharmacy students (as of S.Y.
 2024-2025).
 You can call me Juxt.
-My senior highschool experienced changed me and inspired me to not only achieve academically but also to assist academically.
+My senior high school experience changed me and inspired me to not only achieve academically but also to assist academically.

 # What is this?
 This is a publicized version of my class notes.
 I did this so I could pass my notes along to those interested.

-Even though my notes are made primarily for BS Pharmaccy students, if any of the notes are useful to you regardless of course, feel free to browse it as much as you want.
+Even though my notes are made primarily for BS Pharmacy students, if any of the notes are useful to you regardless of course, feel free to browse it as much as you want.

 If any mistakes were made in my notes feel free to email me at: juxtikaw@gmail.com